Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 Navigate to the [ADF console](https://console.aws.amazon.com/firehose/home?streams) and click `Create delivery stream`.

 In the `Source` section, select `Direct PUT` from the drop-down menu.
+Optionally, you can pick `Kinesis Data Streams` as the source, but we will focus on `Direct Put` in this workshop.

 In the `Destination` section, select `Snowflake` from the drop-down menu.